MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-session/mpsd-overview.md

 1. Click on an SCID in the tool to display a list of sessions in that SCID of which the signed-in user is a member.

 2. On this same page, you can click on the SCID and display the session templates and localization strings in the service configuration for the SCID.
-These items are ingested through [XDP](https://xdp.xboxlive.com) or [Partner Center](https://partner.microsoft.com/dashboard).
+These items are ingested through [Partner Center](https://partner.microsoft.com/dashboard).

 #### Display the Full Contents of a Session